 - Identify the hospital you would want to use in an emergency.
 Traditional Medicare covers care at virtually any hospital.
 If you are enrolled in a Medicare Advantage plan or other commercial health plan, make sure the hospital is in network to ensure continuity of care after the emergency passes.
 Commercial health plans, including Medicare Advantage plans, must cover emergency care no matter where you get treated.
 But, your health plan may only cover follow-up care in a network hospital, unless your health is endangered.

 - Find the number of an ambulance in your health plan’s network that will take you to that hospital, share it with a health care buddy, a family member or friend, and keep it in a safe place.
-Traditional Medicare will cover any Medicare-certified ambulance.
+Traditional Medicare will cover any ambulance that complies with its rules.
 A commercial Medicare Advantage plan or other commercial health plan may only cover an in-network ambulance.
 Just Care offers tips for keeping your ambulance costs down here.

 Here’s more from Just Care: